 The weak law of large numbers gives us a very valuable way of thinking about expectations.
-Assume we have a random variable X. Then the weak law says that, if you observe this random variable over a large number of trials, the mean value you observe should be very close to $\mathbb{E}[X]$ .
+Assume we have a random variable X. Then the weak law says that, if you observe this random variable over a large number of trials, the average of the values you observe should be very close to $\mathbb{E}[X]$.
 Notice that this extends to functions of random variables (because they are random variables, too).
-For example, I observe values $x_i$ of a random variable X over a large number N of trials, and compute
+For example, I observe values x_i of a random variable X over a large number N of trials, and compute